YJCHOO/asrock-b460m-pro4-hackintosh/README.md

 - Apple Music Dolby Atmos, loseless and live radio not working.(Need SMBIOS iMac Pro 1,1, but it will disable IGPU hardware acceleration)
 - Ps/2 port not working
 - Apple TV app not working (due to the DRM issue, can fix by adding a graphic card).
+- Apple Music not working when the AirPods Pro connected.

 # Fixed
 - ~~HDMI Audio Output.~~ (fixed by patching the BusID)